Approximations of strongly continuous families of unbounded self-adjoint operators: Introduction

+{\begin{remark} We finally remark that the construction of a compactifying operator $\oper{W}$ in general is not easy.
+We have in mind an application to a case where this is applied to $-\Delta$ and then it is simple: any unbounded potential will do. \end{remark}}

 This paper is organised as follows.
 In \autoref{sec:preliminary} we present some results related to general properties (such as self-adjointness, equivalence of norms, etc.) of the various operators.
 In \autoref{sec:approx} we construct the finite-dimensional approximations to our family of operators, which are used in \autoref{sec:proof} to prove \autoref{thm:main2}.
 In \autoref{sec:nonpositive} these results are extended to families of operators which are not positive, proving \autoref{thm:main}.
-Finally, in \autoref{sec:application} we give a brief description of an application of these results, related to plasma instabilities.
+Finally, in \autoref{sec:application} we give a brief description of an application of these results related to plasma instabilities, which is the subject of \cite{Ben-Artzi2013a} where one can find the full details.